camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha1-released.md

 ## Alerts moved into Collections

 Before this release Alerts had a separate navigation point in the header of Optimize and on the referenced page only a list of exiting Alerts were displayed.
-Since Alerts are tightly coupled to reports and also inherit the Permissions from the report that the user has access to we decided with this release to mofe the Alerts into Collections.
+Since Alerts are tightly coupled to reports and also inherit the Permissions from the report that the user has access to we decided with this release to move the Alerts into Collections.

 Therefore, we added a new tab within the Collections page which allows you to add alerts directly into collections.
 At the same time it is not possible anymore to add alerts on a global level.

-[figure]
+{{< figure src="alerts-in-collections.png" alt="Alerts in Collections">}}
+{{< figure src="alerts-in-collections-modal.png" alt="Alerts in Collections">}}

 Existing Alerts (including their referenced Reports) will be moved into an "Archive" Collection that will be created during migration.